alleyinteractive/mantle/docs/10-test-framework.md

 codebase when running unit tests.
 In Mantle, you use the same codebase and a separate database.
 As long as your test suite isn't writing to any files, a singular codebase is a preferable setup, especially if you want to use xdebug to step through your test.

+The Mantle Test Framework expects a test config your WordPress root directory, named `wp-tests-config.php`.
+See [the sample config in the Mantle Framework](https://github.com/alleyinteractive/mantle-framework/blob/main/src/mantle/framework/testing/wp-tests-config-sample.php) to get started.
+This config is similar to `wp-config.php` and defines many of the same constants.
+Most importantly, it defines the database information, which *must* be different from your environment's database.
+If you reuse the same database, your data could be lost!

+Lastly, see this repository's [`tests/bootstrap.php` file](https://github.com/alleyinteractive/mantle-site/blob/main/tests/bootstrap.php) for examples of how to load the Mantle Test Framework in your project.

 ### Why This Instead of WordPress Core's Test Suite?

 We hope nobody interprets Mantle's Test Framework as a slight against WordPress Core's test suite.
 We :heart: WordPress Core's test suite and